AllegianceGroup/agp-acf-canto-field/README.md

 The field provides a modal interface with two main tabs:

-- **Search Tab**: Search your Canto library by keywords
+- **Search Tab**: Search your Canto library by keywords with a convenient clear button
 - **Browse Tab**: Navigate through albums and folders using a tree structure

 Both views show asset thumbnails, names, and basic metadata.
+You can toggle between **grid view** (cards with larger thumbnails) and **list view** (compact rows) using the view toggle buttons.
 Users can select an asset by clicking on it, then confirm their selection.

 ## WP All Import Pro Integration